 Depending on how long the athletic recruiting service has been in business, they might even have built up a relationship with college coaches, so could recommend you personally to a coach.
 But be wary of any recruiting service which says it has ties to coaches.
 There are thousands of college coaches in the USA, and no service can have ties to them all!

-What Recruiting Services Are Offered?
+What Recruiting Services Offer?

 Athletic recruiting services vary drastically.
 Some are incredibly basic and just let students create a profile on their websites (note that these are often scams or useless services!).
 Others offer a vast range of services which are useful to the student, even outside of getting an athletic scholarship.